-Home Topics Software About Us Contact Us
+Home Topics About Us Contact Us

-Recommended Configuration Options
+Recommended Configuration Options for Windows Media Player

-Windows Media Player is so chock full of features, its name is a bit modest: it does much more that just play music and videos.
+Windows Media Player is so chock full of features, its name is a bit modest: It does much more that just play music and videos.
 But there a few default configurations that are security risks, alter your media files and/or benefit Microsoft at your expense.

 This guide exposes these default settings and puts you back in control of your Windows media experience.